-A delicious and easy tuna salad recipe you are going to want to save!
+A delicious and easy healthy tuna salad recipe you are going to want to save and make again and again!
 (Whole30/Paleo)

 - 1 stalk of celery, sliced